 GAAP system of accounting introduces ten basic principles that clarify the objective of accounting standards while compiling financial statements

-1. Principle of Regularity: The management of every company has to comply with the rules and regulations imposed by GAAP under general accounting practices.
+1. Principle of Regularity: Every company’s management must comply with the rules and regulations imposed by GAAP under general accounting practices.

 2. Principle of Consistency: The accountants of an entity must consistently follow the same accounting methods and procedures from period to period.
-E.g. a company that depreciates its fixed assets using the written down value (WDV) method at 10% per annum.
-The company should consistently follow the WDV method for depreciation in future years also.
+E.g., a company that depreciates its fixed assets using the written down value (WDV) method at 10% per annum.
+The company should also consistently follow the WDV method for depreciation in future years.

-3. Principle of Sincerity: The management must sincerely compile the financial information that reflects the reality of the company’s financial status.
-The financial statements should represent the true economic and financial health of the company.
+3. Principle of Sincerity: The management must sincerely compile the financial information that reflects the company’s financial status.
+The financial statements should represent the company’s economic and financial health.

-4. Principle of Permanence of Methods: The accounting standard aims to provide logical and consistent financial information that allows both intra-company (period to period) and inter-company comparative analysis.
+4. Principle of Permanence of Methods: The accounting standard provides logical and consistent financial information that allows intra-company (period to period) and inter-company comparative analysis.

-5. Principle of Non-Compensation: The accountants must disclose full details of the financial accounting information and do not get indulged in any manipulative practices like compensating a debt with an asset, compensating revenues with expenses, etc.
+5. Principle of Non-Compensation: The accountants must disclose full details of the financial accounting information and not indulge in manipulative practices like compensating a debt with an asset, compensating revenues with expenses, etc.

-6. Principle of Prudence: The management of the entity should present the fact-based financial picture, i.e. the reality “as it is” without any speculation, and not make things look prettier than what they are.
+6. Principle of Prudence: The entity’s management should present the fact-based financial picture, i.e., the reality “as it is” without any speculation, and not make things look prettier.

-7. Principle of Continuity: It is also called going concern assumption because a business is established assuming it will operate for an indefinite period of time.
-The importance of the principle lies in the fact that if a business is going to liquidate in the near future then it should revalue its assets and liabilities at the market or actual amount.
+7. Principle of Continuity: It is also called going concern assumption because a business is established assuming it will operate indefinitely.
+The importance of the principle lies in the fact that if a company is going to liquidate shortly, then it should revalue its assets and liabilities at the market or actual amount.

 8. Principle of Periodicity: Every accounting entry must be allocated to a specific period as per the guidelines mentioned in the following points:

-- Matching Concept: The concept says that revenues of a particular period must be matched with its corresponding expenditures in order to represent the exact real profits for the period.
+- Matching Concept: The concept says that revenues of a particular period must be compared with their corresponding expenditures to represent the period’s exact real profits.

-- Accrual basis of Accounting: The concept says that record all the revenues and expenditure that actually incurred in a particular period irrespective of cash flows.
-In other words, record income if earned and expenses if incurred and not when cash has been received/spent
+- Accrual basis of Accounting: The concept records all the revenues and expenditures incurred in a particular period irrespective of cash flows.
+In other words, record income earned and expenses if incurred and not when cash has been received/spent.

-10. Principle of Utmost Good Faith: The principle requires the transacting parties to act honestly without misleading each other or withholding critical information from one another.
-It is the most fundamental principle in the insurance industry and this should be the minimum standard that applies to everyone while making financial transactions.
+10. Principle of Utmost Good Faith: The principle requires the transacting parties to act honestly without misleading or withholding critical information from one another.
+It is the most fundamental principle in the insurance industry, and this should be the minimum standard that applies to everyone while making financial transactions.

 GAAP vs IFRS

-GAAP or US GAAP is mainly practiced by companies of the USA while International Financial Reporting Standards (IFRS) has been used by more than 110 countries across the globe.
-The global acceptance of IFRS is due to its principle-based logical system that represents the economics of financial transactions in a better way than GAAP.
+GAAP or US GAAP is mainly practiced by companies in the USA, while International Financial Reporting Standards (IFRS) have been used by more than 110 countries across the globe.
+The global acceptance of IFRS is due to its principle-based logical system representing the economics of financial transactions better than GAAP.

-FASB has been working with the help of IASB for convergence of GAAP into IFRS since 2002.
-In 2007 the obligation for non-US companies registered in America to report in GAAP has been withdrawn by the Securities and Exchange Committee (SEC) of the USA if they are compiling their financial statements under the IFRS system.
+FASB has been working with the help of IASB for the convergence of GAAP into IFRS since 2002.
+As a result, in 2007, the obligation for non-US companies registered in America to report in GAAP was withdrawn by the USA’s Securities and Exchange Committee (SEC) if they were compiling their financial statements under the IFRS system.